 Cae is currently writing three projects, "The Adventures of Dottie Singleton" (a web series), "Route 66" (a full length play) and a full length musical with an unreleased titled.

 Today, Cae works in the southwest market and lives in her native state of Arizona.
-Cae has two dream roles: Lucille Ball and Isadora Duncan.
+Cae's dream is to play Isadora Duncan.
 Perhaps her greatest desire as an actress would be to star in the next great western under the direction of her idol, Clint Eastwood.